30-Day Family Itinerary for New Zealand

 Day 7 – Rotorua to Ohakune

 Even though you’re back on the road today, it will hardly feel like it with plenty of reasons to park up along the way.
 As you leave Rotorua, treat the kids to exploring a geothermal park.
-You have Wai-O-Tapu (more info on Viator and Tripadvisor), Waimangu Volcanic Valley (on Viator, Tripadvisor and Klook) or Orakei Korako (on Viator or Tripadvisor).
+You have Wai-O-Tapu, Waimangu Volcanic Valley (on Viator and Klook) and Orakei Korako.

-Before reaching Taupo, check out the powerful rapids of Huka Falls or, better yet, take an exciting jet boat ride to the falls (more info on Viator, Tripadvisor and KKday).
-Or wait until you reach Turangi to do a family-friendly white water rafting trip on the Tongariro River with Tongariro River Rafting (more info on Viator and Tripadvisor).
+Before reaching Taupo, check out the powerful rapids of Huka Falls or, better yet, take an exciting jet boat ride with Hukafalls Jet to the falls (more info on Viator and KKday).
+Or wait until you reach Turangi to do a family-friendly white water rafting trip on the Tongariro River with Tongariro River Rafting.

 Family Accommodation in Ohakune